thunderbird2009/ml_reranking/cgr_w_cvr/README.md

 More work in progress: Pareto Efficiency on individual metrics in the total reward

-- Feedback-Loop Tuning (PID Control).
+- Feedback-Loop Tuning (PID Control) on weight vector of the total reward.
 For ex: A target of Ad Load at exactly 20%
    - If Actual Ad Load < 20%: Increase the Revenue weight ($\alpha$) or decrease the Ad Penalty ($\delta$).
    - If Actual Ad Load > 20%: Do the opposite.
    - Outcome: The system automatically "pushes" into the Pareto front to find the most profitable sequences that still satisfy the 20% constraint.